Open Postdoctoral position, faculty mentor Shriti Raj

 Position Overview

-We are seeking a Postdoctoral Researcher in Human-Centered Artificial Intelligence (AI) in Healthcare to join Dr. Shriti Raj’s lab.
-The successful candidate will contribute to research on the design, development, and evaluation of AI-enabled systems in healthcare settings.
+We are seeking a Postdoctoral Researcher in Human-Computer Interaction to join Dr. Shriti Raj’s lab.
+The successful candidate will contribute to research on the design, development, and evaluation of user-facing tools in healthcare settings.

 Key Responsibilities

-• Lead and contribute to research on human-AI interaction in healthcare, including clinician-facing and patient-facing systems
+• Lead and contribute to research to design effective human-AI interaction in healthcare, including clinician-facing and patient-facing systems

 • Design and conduct user-centered studies (e.g., interviews, fieldwork, participatory design, usability evaluations) in clinical and real-world health contexts

-• Develop and/or evaluate AI-driven systems (e.g., LLM-based tools, decision support systems, adaptive interventions)
+• Develop and/or evaluate how users interact with AI in different conditions (e.g., LLM-based tools, decision support systems, adaptive interventions)

 • Analyze qualitative and/or quantitative data to generate actionable insights for system design